Ryder Cup: U.S. team votes to limit access for Netflix's 'Full Swing' cameras over concerns

 "Netflix is going to be there," PGA of America CEO Seth Waugh said, via The Associated Press.
 "I would say all things involving the team we leave to the team and the captain.
 I think there's a sanctity to the team room, and the experience is important to them.
 It's part of being a team, right?
 Netflix has been great for the game.
 They're doing great things.
 The team collectively decided there are areas of privacy that need to be respected."

-Though Netflix may miss some interesting moments from the Ryder Cup, Justin Thomas said the decision was a simple one.
+While Netflix might miss some interesting moments from the Ryder Cup, Justin Thomas said the decision was a simple one.

 “I just think there was maybe a couple of people a little skeptical, and it really was not even a conversation,” he said, via The Associated Press.
 “We’re all a team this week.
 All 12 were on board [with the decision], so it doesn’t really matter.”